Contact us Contact

 June 14, 2025

-The Swale, the Truck
+The Swale and the Truck

 Occasionally, things do not go according to plan.
 It was easy enough to get the truck into the work area, but a bit harder to get it out.
 The driver veered to avoid a bush, with disastrous consequences on the wet, slippery bank of the swale.
 Luckily, the Waipa District Council's parks department had a big tractor available.
 They've bulldozed flatter access now....